OPENAIRINTERFACE/openairinterface5g/doc/TESTING_GNB_W_COTS_UE.md

-DISCLAIMER : This page is under complete review and update, thanks for your patience
+STATUS 2020/06/26 : information is up to date, but under continuous improvement

 ## Table of Contents ##